MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-user-reported-messages-files-custom-mailbox.md

 The following settings are also available on the page:

+  > [!NOTE]
+  > Currently, users who report messages from Outlook on the web using the built-in **Report** button don't get these before or after pop-up messages.
+The pop-ups work for users who report messages using the Microsoft Report Message and Report Phishing add-ins.

-- **Show a pop-up message in Outlook to confirm it the user want's to report the message** in the **Before a message is reported** section: This setting controls whether users see a pop-up before they report a message using the Report Message add-in or the Report Phishing add-in.
-Currently, this setting does not affect the built-in **Report** button in Outlook on the web.
+- **Show a pop-up message in Outlook to confirm it the user want's to report the message** in the **Before a message is reported** section: This setting controls whether users see a pop-up before they report a message.

   If this setting is selected, click **Customize before message** to enter the the **Title** and **Message** text in the **Customize text before message is reported** flyout that opens.
 Use the variable `%type%` to include the submission type (junk, not junk, phishing, etc.).

   When you're finished, click **Confirm** to return to the **User reported** page.

-- **Show a success pop-up message in Outlook after the user reports** in the **After a message is reported** section: This setting controls whether users see a pop-up after they report a message using the Report Message add-in or the Report Phishing add-in.
-Currently, this setting does not affect the built-in **Report** button in Outlook on the web.
+- **Show a success pop-up message in Outlook after the user reports** in the **After a message is reported** section: This setting controls whether users see a pop-up after they report a message.

   If this setting is selected, click **Customize after message** to enter the the **Title** and **Message** text in the **Customize text after message is reported** flyout that opens.
 Use the variable `%type%` to include the submission type (junk, not junk, phishing, etc.).